 One more important advice:

-NOTE: If you are a non-native speaker, know that the majority of our resources are daily-life inspired and that you can re-use the vocabulary and basic sentences included in them in your daily life with your kids.
-We also plan to add audios to our resources so you can listen to the right pronunciation, and to develop our special section “Arabic for Mums” with daily-life dialogues.
+The majority of our resources are daily-life inspired and that you can re-use the vocabulary and basic sentences included in them in your daily life with your kids.
+If needed, we also have resources including Pronunciation Records.

 2) Our Practical Tips and Resources for you (LINKS):